GuideNepalKathmanduTransportPersonal Finance

 Own Wagon R~रू 32 lakhCar worth ~रू 25 lakh*

-* Asset value is comforting until you try to sell it.
-Used-car liquidity in Kathmandu is poor and the resale process can take 3–6 months.
+* Asset value feels comforting right up until you try to sell.
+Used-car liquidity in Kathmandu is poor, and the resale process can drag on for 3–6 months.

 1. Own bike vs Pathao bike.
-Ownership saves about रू 12,000–15,000 over five years on the Pulsar (about रू 200/month).
-Pulsar wins for the freedom and surge protection.
-Pathao wins for the zero-hassle and zero-capital-tied-up profile.
+Ownership saves about रू 12,000–15,000 over five years on the Pulsar (roughly रू 200/month).
+Pulsar wins on freedom and surge protection.
+Pathao wins on zero hassle and zero capital locked up.
 Either is defensible.

 2. Own car vs Pathao car.
 Ownership costs रू 14–15 lakh more over five years for the same trips.
-Add the depreciation risk and parking nightmare.
-The math says Pathao car wins by a lot — for a single commuter.
+Add the depreciation risk and the parking nightmare.
+The math hands Pathao car a clear win for a single commuter.

 When each option clearly wins